 The pre-targeting steps may determine the evaluated variant prior to targeting segments.

 A flag may be active or inactive.
-Inactive flags will never return a variant as a result of evaluation.
+Inactive flags never return a variant as a result of evaluation.

 Sticky bucketing should be used with care.
-Even if sticky bucketing is disabled, consistent bucketing means that users will still be bucketed into the same variant given that the user and targeting rules remain static.
+Even if sticky bucketing is disabled, consistent bucketing means that users are still bucketed into the same variant given that the user and targeting rules remain static.
 Changing targeting rules on an active flag with sticky bucketing enabled may cause a sample ratio mismatch (SRM), which may skew experiment results.

 Empty Target Segment

 Adding a target segment without defining any rules (where clauses) will capture all users even though the estimates show 0 users.

 A flag or experiment may have

 0-n targeting segments.
 Targeting segments are evaluated from top-to-bottom.
 If a user matches the segment targeting rule, then consistent bucketing based on the configured allocation percentage and variant distribution weights determines which variant, if any, the user is bucketed into.

 The all users segment captures all users who don't match a targeting segment (if any are added).
 Users are bucketed into a variant (or no variant) via consistent bucketing based on the configured allocation percentage and variant distribution weights.